 Now that I’m a mom, I’ve had way too many incidents of my toddler knocking over my favorite eyeshadow palette because I left something out.
 Seeing the sad powdered glitter littering my bathroom floor (I swear I still find glitter in the crevices to this day) I vowed to start organizing makeup the next day.

-Now, if you’ve never properly organized your makeup before, then you may find the concept of organizing makeup to be a bit difficult.
+Now, if you’re not sure how to organize makeup, then you may find the concept of organizing makeup to be a bit difficult.
 Don’t worry: I’ve created a handy guide that will take you on the surprisingly satisfying journey of learning how to organize makeup once and for all and there’s lots of makeup storage ideas, too!

 The first step in organizing makeup is to sort through your collection.
 Yes, you might need to throw some things out.
 Newsflash, friends: makeup does expire!